COVID-19 and Managing Asthma and Allergies at School

 School nurse smiling with young student in nurses office at school.

-How can school nurses help manage COVID-19 in schools?
+How can school nurses help with COVID-19 in schools?

 School nurses are trusted leaders in helping schools make decisions about their COVID-19 response.
 They should be involved when there’s a reported COVID-19 case at the school.
 Some of the activities that school nurses can help with include: